amansaluja017/uber-project/frontend/README.md

 #### `/captian-home` Route
 - **Description:**
-  The captain home route displays the dashboard for a logged-in captain.
-This route is protected by the `CaptianProtected` component.
+  The captain home route displays the dashboard for a logged-in captain (driver).
+It is wrapped with the `CaptianProtected` component to ensure that only authenticated captains can access it.
+- **Method:**
-- **Method:** GET (renders on browser navigation)
+  GET (renders on browser navigation)
-- **Component:** Intended for the captain’s home page (example: `CaptianHome`) wrapped with `CaptianProtected`
+- **Component:**
+  `CaptianHome`
 - **Access Flow:**
-  - If `state.captian.status` is true, the captain sees the protected page.
+  - If the Redux store’s `state.captian.status` is true, the captain is allowed to view the homepage.
   - If not authenticated, the captain is redirected to `/captian-login`.
+- **Usage:**
+  This route is used for accessing driver-specific data, such as ride history, earnings, and other dashboard metrics.

+---

 #### CaptianProtected Component
 - **Description:**